(Featuring Corey Glover)

 Dutch Workman has been playing live and recording in the studio since 1981.
 Son of a singer/guitarist, his first live gig was at 13.
 His father tried for 3 years to get him to play any other instrument but drums.
 This is why he also plays piano, bass, and guitar.
 Persistence payed off and Dutch got his first drumset at 12 playing his first professional gig months later with much older musicians.
 He has been playing professionally ever since.

 He played first chair with touring bands through high school, college and graduate school (becoming a doctor) as well as taking and teaching private lessons.
 He was drummer for nations top JC Jazz band in the 1980’s.
 Although he plays numerous instruments, drums and percussion are his passion – mostly drumset.
-He is a strong sight reader, and plays all styles including orchestral, Metal Rock, swing, fusion, latin, reggae, etc..
+He is a strong sight reader, and plays all styles including orchestral, metal rock, swing, fusion, latin, reggae, etc..

 He has recorded 30+ CD’s in the last 10 years, and plays with over 12 bands touring North and Central America and appearing on television as an independent drummer.
 He has shared the stage with various artist such as: Carrie Underwood, John Michael Montgomery, Terri Clark, Julianne Hough, Jo Dee Messina, Justin Moore, Maynard Ferguson, Bob Mintzer (Yellowjackets), Deana Carter, Travis Tritt, Tracy Clark, etc. for audiences of 70.000+.

 He is an endorser of Drum Workshop drums, SABIAN cymbals, and Vic Firth drumsticks.
 He owns arguably one of the largest collections of drum equipment within six states.
 He has published articles worldwide, and given numerous clinics and workshops on drumming.
-As a drummer and doctor, he has worked for over two dedcades with the Percussive Arts Society in behalf of drummers, is author of the only injury book for percussionists and drummers, and assistant editor for Percussive Notes Journal.
+As a drummer and doctor, he has worked for over two dedcades with the Percussive Arts Society on behalf of drummers, is author of the only injury book for percussionists and drummers, and assistant editor for Percussive Notes Journal.

 Although they have spent decades hanging out together as a family, Lee and Dutch never knew of each other’s passion for music until just before the Labrada Eternity recording sessions.